 By publishing with “Virtus Interpress” the authors keep the rights of self-archiving.
-Below you may find main rules and recommendations with regard to self-archiving policy of “Virtus Interpress” journals:
+Below you may find the main rules and recommendations with regard to the self-archiving policy of “Virtus Interpress” journals:

 The link to the original source of publication should be provided by inserting the link to the published paper on the webpage of the journal.

 - For subscription-based option

 Under this option Virtus Interpress reserves (holds for its own use) all the rights provided by copyright law regarding all non-OA articles.
 In a case if there is a transformative agreement between the university and the Publisher of the journal, the authors can request from Editorial Office of the journal for uploading a copy of the manuscript on their personal websites, their institution’s repositories or any non-commercial repository for personal use, internal institutional use or for permitted scholarly posting.
 In any case an acknowledgement must be given to the original source of publication and a link should be inserted to the published article on the journal’s website.

 - For gold (immediate) open access option

 Published articles under OA option are instantly accessible for free to readers anywhere across the globe on our website, maximizing the visibility of authors’ publications.
 Articles are also free to download, print and share online, provided the terms of the Open Access license below are followed.